NushratJabenAurnima/Tree_BST_Problems/README.md

 ## Problem 6

-**Given Preorder traversal of a BST, write a function to check if each non-leaf node has only one child.
+**Given Preorder traversal of a BST, write a program to check if each non-leaf node has only one child.
 Assume that the BST contains unique entries.
 Example:**